National Lampoon's European Vacation: Plot

-Next in a West German village, the Griswolds burst in on a bewildered elderly couple, whom they mistakenly think are relatives due to misreading the address, but the couple provides them dinner and lodging anyway, neither family understanding the other's language.
-Clark turns a lively Bavarian folk dance stage performance into an all-out street brawl, which he flees, hastily knocking down several street vendors' stands and gets their Citroën DS stuck in a narrow medieval archway.
+Next, in a West German village, the Griswolds burst in on a bewildered elderly couple, whom they mistakenly think are relatives due to misreading the address, but the couple provides them dinner and lodging anyway, neither family understanding the other's language.
+Clark turns a lively Bavarian folk dance stage performance into an all-out street brawl, which he flees, hastily knocking down several street vendors' stands and gets their car stuck in a narrow medieval archway.

-In Rome, the Griswolds rent a car at a travel office, but unknown to them, the men in charge are thieves holding the real manager captive.
-The lead thief gives them a car with the manager in the trunk, claiming he lost the trunk keys.
-The next day, Ellen is shocked to discover that private, sexy videos of her from the family's stolen camcorder have been used in a billboard advertising porn, leaving her humiliated.
-After screaming at Clark, who had lied about erasing the video, Ellen storms off to their hotel, where she encounters the thief who rented them the car.
-She confesses her troubles, still unaware that he is a criminal.
-The man then tries to get the car keys, which are in her purse, but fails.
-When the police arrive at the hotel, he kidnaps Ellen and takes her away in the Volkswagen Beetle.
-Clark chases the thief all over Rome until he ends it up in a fountain.
-The police arrest the thief.
+In Rome, the Griswolds rent a car at a travel office, unaware that the men in charge are thieves holding the real manager captive.
+The lead thief gives them a car with the manager in the trunk, claiming he lost the trunk key.
+The next day, a humiliated Ellen discovers that private, sexy images of her from the stolen camcorder have been used in a billboard advertising porn.
+After screaming at Clark, who lied about erasing the video, she storms off to their hotel and encounters the thief who rented them the car.
+She confesses her troubles, unaware he is a criminal.
+When the police arrive at the hotel, he kidnaps Ellen and takes her away in the car.
+Clark chases the thief and he is eventually arrested.